siph/link-lockit/README.md

-# link-locket
+# link-lockit
-Link-locket is a functional web-application demo project built using the rust framework [Axum](https://github.com/tokio-rs/axum/).
+Link-lockit is a functional web-application demo project built using the rust framework [Axum](https://github.com/tokio-rs/axum/).
-Link-locket accepts and processes encoded urls through the external services of exe.io and stores them in a postgres database.
+Link-lockit accepts and processes encoded urls through the external services of exe.io and stores them in a postgres database.
-Some of the technologies demonstrated in url-wrapper:
+Some of the technologies demonstrated in link-lockit:
 - Web framework:                    [Axum](https://github.com/tokio-rs/axum/)
 - Database:                         [PostgreSQL](https://www.postgresql.org/)
 - Object mapping:                   [Sea-Orm](https://github.com/SeaQL/sea-orm)